MLChain/MLChain/README_KL.md

 * [Github Discussion](https://github.com/mlchain/mlchain/discussions

 ).
 Best for: sharing feedback and asking questions.
 * [GitHub Issues](https://github.com/mlchain/mlchain/issues).
-Best for: bugs you encounter using MLChain, and feature proposals.
+Best for: bugs you encounter using MlChain, and feature proposals.
 See our [Contribution Guide](https://github.com/mlchain/mlchain/blob/main/CONTRIBUTING.md).
 * [Discord](https://discord.gg/FngNHpbcY7).
 Best for: sharing your applications and hanging out with the community.
-* [Twitter](https://twitter.com/mlchain_ai).
+* [X(Twitter)](https://twitter.com/mlchain_ai).
 Best for: sharing your applications and hanging out with the community.

 ## Star History